ash-rain/juicy-pussy/README.md

 Protect hosting servers from being directly accessed from the Internet.
 Instead, the reverse proxy IP is set and kept up to date in the DNS Zone.

+Free SSL certificates from letsencrypt.org can be used to provide free HTTPS for servers that don't support encryption.
+Existing encryption setups are also supported.

 ## Firewall
 Profiles and prevents malicious requests from reaching the hosting server.